Thanks to medical advances and healthier lifestyles, a growing number of us are enjoying longer lives.

 How much does long-term care cost?

-The costs of care will vary depending on where you live, with London residents typically having to pay much more than in the rest of England.
+The costs of care will vary depending on where you live, with London residents and those living in the south typically having to pay much more than those living in the rest of England.

 Specialist care, such as for people with dementia or other neurological or physical conditions, will also tend to cost considerably more.